As the county's biggest city, Auckland offers a full range of medical options from local doctors (GPs) to specialist care.

 There are about 20 urgent pharmacies operating extended hours in Auckland.
 The Doctor or health practitioner who writes your prescription will probably know the one closest to you.

 The Plunket Society (Plunket) offers information, support and developmental assessments of children at varying stages between birth and 5 years.
-They also organise car seat rental schemes, parenting education and parenting groups.
-See these links for services in your area.
+They also organise car seat education services, parenting education and parenting groups.
+See the links below for services in your area.

 Plunket also offers a free parent helpline and advice service available to all families and caregivers 24 hours a day, seven days a week.
 Call 0800 933 922 for parenting help.